dlm1223/fantasy-football-optimization/README.md

 You can see from “error”, which players over and underperformed in the sim, sampling the error from 2008-2018 data.
 Additionally, in the above sim you see how Tennessee DST made it into the top starting lineup as a pickup.
-Finally, I can repeat simseason() many times, and so can get a mean simulated-lineup-total-score for the planned picks.
+I can now repeat simseason() many times, and so can get a mean simulated-lineup-total-score for the planned picks.
 I used 2000 as my simulation size as it seemed sufficient for the mean to converge.